Corporate and Information Services

 |7.
 The instructor wishes to create a social networking space for students to collaborate and share ideas.||

-A Google circle can be set up, as outlined in scenario 1.
+Google Groups can be set up, as outlined in scenario 1.

 For simple discussion via email for a dedicated set of members, you can also use Google groups.

-If you decide to go ahead and use an external IT Service to support a formal teaching and learning activity, you will need to follow the correct procedures , taking account of data protection, personal data and information retention issues.
+If you decide to go ahead and use an external IT Service to support a formal teaching and learning activity, you will need to follow the correct procedures, taking account of data protection, personal data, information retention and digital accessibility issues.
 For further information, please see the following guide: Use of external IT Services for learning and teaching.

-For further information on tools or a discussion about your particular learning and teaching scenario, please contact the E-Learning Development Team:
+For further information on tools or a discussion about your particular learning and teaching scenario, please contact the Programme Design and Learning Technology Team: email@example.com.

 |May 2014||Created by E-Learning Development Team|